 - Overall, we rate Global Times Questionable based on the promotion of Pro-Chinese Government propaganda.
-We also rate them Mixed for factual reporting due to bias by omission as well as failed fact checks.
+We also rate them Mixed for factual reporting due to bias by omission and failed fact checks.

 Reasoning: Chinese Propaganda, Poor Sourcing, Misleading, Failed Fact Checks